You are here: Infothek - Consequences of Persistently Elevated Blood Pressure - Recognizing and Assisting Stroke

 A Arms: Ask the person to stretch their arms forward and turn their palms up - either one arm first, then the other, or both arms at the same time.
 If one arm hangs limply, paralysis is likely, indicating a stroke.

 S Speech: Ask the person to repeat a sentence.
 Or ask them a simple question.
-If you notice slurred speech and/or the person does not know their name or date of birth, this is a sign of a stroke.
+If you notice slurred speech and/or the person does not remember their name or date of birth, this is a sign of a stroke.

 T Time: Do not waste time!
 If you notice abnormalities in F, A, or S, call emergency services immediately at 112.
 Time is brain!